Atlanta Ripper: Search for suspects

 The search for the serial killer, named "the Atlanta Ripper" by the press, found six different suspects but no convictions were ever made, nor was the crime ever solved.
 The "Ripper" may have had as many as 21 victims, but there is no conclusive proof that the murders were carried out by one person.

+The series of murders also drew attention to broader challenges within Atlanta's policing and social environment during the early 1910s.
+Newspapers at the time reported that residents in the affected neighborhoods expressed concern about the pace and coordination of the investigations.
+As the number of victims increased, both Black and White owned newspapers called for more organized investigative efforts, noting that investigative strategies often shifted from one suspect to another without producing clear evidence.
+Police officials publicly stated that they were pursuing multiple leads, but available records show that suspects were frequently arrested and later released when no substantive connections to the crimes could be established.

+In addition to investigative difficulties, the surrounding community as well as local newspapers didn't give these murders the same level of attention in local newspapers as other cases at the time.
+Cases, such as the case of Daisy Grace, were covered more extensively in Atlanta newspapers than the Atlanta Ripper murders.

 It was reported that the daughter of one of the victims, who was also attacked by an assailant and recovered, caught sight of the attacker.
 She described him as a large, black man who was powerfully built and neatly dressed.